Like Sage, build a concrete and mobilizing Strategic Workforce Planning

 How can I learn about artificial intelligence?

 In today's world of artificial intelligence, we see that the employee is becoming more and more augmented.
-This means that they will focus on mission critical tasks, and all the automatic and repetitive tasks will be done by artificial intelligence.
-In clients where we deploy augmented intelligence, we are actually seeing the creation of new value-added jobs.
+This means that he will focus on critical missions, and everything that concerns automatic and repetitive tasks will be done by artificial intelligence.
+With clients where we deploy augmented intelligence, we are actually seeing the creation of new value-added jobs.
 This is where the optimistic promise of artificial intelligence lies.
-For people who want to go into digital, we have a collaboration with non-governmental organisations, to offer courses on digital, in collaboration with Open classrooms.
-These courses build a kind of skeleton that allows the individual concerned to approach the new digital job with confidence.
+For people who want to retrain in digital/digital, we have a collaboration with non-governmental organizations, to offer courses on digital, in collaboration with Open classrooms.
+These courses build a kind of skeleton that allows the individual concerned to approach the new position in digital with confidence.

 How to avoid bias in recruitment, career management, and compensation?

-So what will be the place of artificial intelligence in 5 years' time?
+So what will be the place of artificial intelligence in 5 years?

-In IBM's research department, we have the "Five in Five", i.e. the five innovations that will lead to technological upheaval over the next five years.
-These disruptions will become more widespread for two reasons.
-On the one hand, a better understanding of natural language, and on the other hand, a correction of cognitive biases, which will be deployed thanks to the Cloud -essential for having universal access to data-, and Quantum -a new form of computing which allows millions of data to be exploited, while remaining extremely vigilant as to the computing power used.
+In IBM's Research department, we have the "Five in Five", i.e. the 5 innovations that will generate technological upheavals over the next 5 years.
+These upheavals will become more widespread for two reasons.
+On the one hand, a better understanding of natural language, and on the other, a correction of cognitive biases, which will be deployed thanks to the Cloud - essential for universal access to data, and Quantum - a new form of computing that enables millions of data to be exploited, while remaining extremely vigilant as regards the computing power used.

 You may also like